haggarter/HaggartEthanITC210BlogPost/HaggartEthanBlogPost.md

 https://www.php.net/manual/en/book.session.php - This is the official PHP manual for sessions.
 It documents everything that can be done with sessions and all of the relevant functions.
 It is very dense and technical, but if you want to do something complicated with sessions this should be a go-to to even understand what is possible.

+https://www.youtube.com/watch?v=DtiQLCFWsVU - This is an excellent video walkthrough for everything that was present in the Tutorial section.
+It also provides more coverage of HTML and PHP's role.

+https://www.phptutorial.net/php-tutorial/php-session/ - This is a nice intermediate article about sessions.
+It is much more in-depth than W3 Schools but is not dense like the official PHP documentation.

 https://www.docker.com - This is the Docker website, in case you need to install Docker for the purposes of the tutorial.